peter88213/nvhelp-en/source/nv_aeon2/index.rst

    lock_on_export = No

-   # Yes: Lock the novelibre project when opening the thimeline.
+   # Yes: Lock the novelibre project when opening the timeline.
-   # No: Do not lock the novelibre project when opening the thimeline.
+   # No: Do not lock the novelibre project when opening the timeline.

 .. note::
    Your custom configuration file does not have to contain all the